cashapp/blip/docs/v1.0/metrics/reporting.md

         p999: p997
 ```

-As shown above, there are 2 `response_time` metrics that differ by `meta=p95` and `meta=p999`: the former is the 95th percentile response time, and the latter is the 99.9th percentile response time.
+There are 2 instances of metric `response_time` that differ by `meta=p95` and `meta=p999`: the former is the 95th percentile response time, and the latter is the 99.9th percentile response time.

-Blip uses meta rather than prefixing or suffixing the metric name (see [Conventions > Metrics > Naming](conventions#naming)).
+Blip uses meta rather than prefixing or suffixing the metric name to ensure that metric names are stable.
-This makes metrics (by name) consistent: the metric is always `response_time`, not `pN_response_time` or `response_time_pN` where `N` could be any number.
+For example, in this case, the metric is always `response_time`, not `pN_response_time` or `response_time_pN` where `N` could be any number.
-It also allows for a greater variety of metrics without special case exceptions to naming or structure; for example, average response time could be denoted by meta key `avg`.
+It also allows a greater variety of metrics without special case exceptions to naming or structure.
+For example again, average response time could be denoted by meta key `avg`.